learn-co-curriculum/java-type-casting-objects/README.md

 `Animal` That's because there is a difference between the type at compile-time and the type at runtime.
 At compile time, meaning when the code was written, the type of the `myAnimal` variable was defined as `Animal`.
-However, when the program runs, a `Cat` data type is assigned to `myAnimal` variable instead.
+However, when the program runs, a `Cat` data type is assigned to the `myAnimal` variable instead.
 So the runtime type of `myAnimal` is `Cat` and this is valid through upcasting, as we saw above.